Subbath Cluster Dynamical Mean-Field Theory: Introduction

 \section{Introduction}

-The Hubbard model describes the physics of strongly correlated electron systems through the competition between kinetic energy and on-site Coulomb repulsion~\cite{hubbard-Hamiltonian}.
+The Hubbard model describes the physics of strongly correlated electrons through the competition between kinetic energy and on-site Coulomb repulsion~\cite{hubbard-Hamiltonian}.
 From this competition arise fundamental phenomena such as the metal-insulator transition, magnetic ordering and $d$-wave superconductivity.
 In the relevant physical regimes, the kinetic energy and the interaction terms have comparable values, making perturbative approaches useless and requiring sophisticated numerical methods~\cite{Schaefer2021}.

-Quantum cluster methods offer a systematic approach to strongly correlated electron systems by treating exactly finite clusters while treating their embedding in the surrounding environment approximately.
+Quantum Cluster Methods (QCMs)~\cite{maier_quantum_2005-3, pyqcm} offer a systematic approach to strongly correlated electron systems by treating exactly finite clusters while treating their embedding in the surrounding environment approximately.
 Cluster Perturbation Theory (CPT)~\cite{gros_cluster_1993, senechal_spectral_2000, Senechal2002} and the related variational cluster approach (VCA)~\cite{potthoff2003b, dahnken2004, potthoff2014dmft} are examples of such methods, providing a static mean-field description of the environment.
-On the other hand, methods like Cluster Dynamical Mean Field Theory (CDMFT)~\cite{kotliar_cellular_2001-3, lichtenstein_antiferromagnetism_2000-4} and the Dynamical Cluster Approximation (DCA)~\cite{hettler_nonlocal_1998, aryanpour_analysis_2002, maier_quantum_2005-3, LTP:2006} treat dynamical correlations using a self-consistent embedding of the cluster in a \textit{bath} of non-interacting orbitals.
+On the other hand, methods like Cluster Dynamical Mean-Field Theory (CDMFT)~\cite{kotliar_cellular_2001-3, lichtenstein_antiferromagnetism_2000-4} and the Dynamical Cluster Approximation (DCA)~\cite{hettler_nonlocal_1998, aryanpour_analysis_2002, maier_quantum_2005-3, LTP:2006} treat dynamical correlations using a self-consistent embedding of the cluster in a \textit{bath} of non-interacting orbitals.

 CDMFT requires the use of an \textit{impurity solver}, a numerical method that computes the (frequency-dependent) Green function defined on the cluster.
 The accuracy of the method depends on the impurity solver used~\cite{RMP_CTQMC,Haule2007}.
 Variational Monte Carlo methods (VMC)~\cite{VMC2008,Charlebois2020,Rosenberg2022} have a favorable scaling with system size but introduce errors through their variational ansatz.
-The Density Matrix Renormalization Group (DMRG)~\cite{Qin_Schafer_Andergassen_Corboz_Gull_2022, LeBlanc2015, Schaefer2021} faces challenges in describing excited states.
-Continuous-Time Monte Carlo methods~\cite{RMP_CTQMC} (CT-QMC) access finite temperatures and infinite baths but encounter sign problems and require analytic continuation.